-We will establish a committee composed of DCCEEW departmental officials and an independent member external to DCCEEW to assess applications.
-The committee may also seek additional advice from independent technical experts or advisors to inform the assessment process.
+We refer your application to an independent committee of experts established by DCCEEW.
+The Committee may also seek additional advice from independent technical experts or advisors to inform the assessment process.

-The committee will assess your application against the assessment criteria and compare it to other eligible applications in a funding round before recommending which projects to fund.
-The committee, and any expert or advisor, will be required to perform their duties in accordance with the CGRPs.
+The Committee will assess your application against the assessment criteria and compare it to other eligible applications before recommending which projects to fund.
+The Committee, and any expert or advisor, will be required to perform their duties in accordance with the CGRPs.